Lycée Charlemagne: Chapel

 The chapel of St. Louis, in 1582, was replaced by the present church in 1627.
 King Louis XIII laid the first stone, and it was known as the Saint-Louis des Jesuits.
 The church was designed by two Jesuit architects, Étienne Martellange and François Derand.
 The first mass was celebrated on 9 May 1641 by Cardinal Richelieu, benefactor of the church in 1634, to whom he offered the beautiful oak doors carved with the initials of the Society of Jesus.
 Bourdaloue made her debut in 1669 and there, pronounced the funeral oration of the Grand Condé in 1687.
 Bossuet and Fléchier also preached.
 In the original chapel, was baptized in 1626 Marie-Chantal of Rabutin, the future Ms. de Sevigne.

 Structure

 The school welcomes seven second classes, a first and last L, a first and last ES, 1st five and six terminal S. The current headmaster is Pierrette Floc'h, succeeding Alberto Munoz in 2011.

-The school is ranked 22nd of 99 in the departmental level in terms of quality of education, and 185th nationally.
-The ratings are determined by three criteria: the level of success, the proportion of students who obtained a bachelor's degree having spent their last two years of school at the establishment, and the added value (calculated from the social background of students, their age and their results at national certificate).
+In 2024, Lycée Charlemagne stands out as one of the top educational institutions in France, ranking 1st in Paris and 2nd nationally according to Le Parisien.
+This ranking highlights several factors: an exceptional graduation rate, a high percentage of students earning honors (Sufficient, Good, or Very Good), and an excellent rate of progression from the 10th grade to the baccalaureate.
+Additionally, the school shows remarkable added value (calculated from the social background of students, their age and their results at national certificate), reflecting the effectiveness of its teaching and support in improving student performance compared to initial expectations.

+Le Figaro ranks Lycée Charlemagne 7th nationally and 6th in Paris, based on graduation and honors rates for the general baccalaureate in 2023 and the school’s support of students from the 10th grade to graduation.
+These rankings are based on data provided by the Ministry of National Education and Youth, confirming the institution’s quality and effectiveness.

 It also hosts preparatory classes for schools, namely two classes of MPSI, a class of HPIC for the first year, an MP, and a PC for the second year.

 In 2015, L'Étudiant gave the following ranking for competitions in 2014: